 Scenario 1: Stopped campaigns

 AppsFlyer pulls cost for several campaigns that you run with ad network A. In the Cost tab, the message Last successful sync 2 hours ago is displayed on the same day you stop running campaigns with ad network A. Two weeks later, the Cost tab displays the message Last successful sync 14 days ago.

 Scenario 2: Ad network API issues

-OAuth networks (Google, Facebook) allow you to sync several accounts for pulling cost data.
+OAuth networks (Google, Facebook, and so on) allow you to sync several accounts for pulling cost data.
 For each synced account, AppsFlyer shows the status of cost integration and the last time AppsFlyer managed to pull matching cost data.

-In case you're working with the partner as an agency only, disregard the Ad Network Permissions section and go straight to the Agency Permissions section.
+- If your relationship with the partner is as an agency only, disregard the Ad Network Permissions section and set the Agency Permissions section.